manishyoudumb/DeDoops/README.md

-# Decore
+# dedcore
 **Oops, no more duplicates!**

 ## About

-dedoops is an intelligent CLI tool for finding and removing duplicate and similar files.
+dedcore is an intelligent CLI tool for finding and removing duplicate and similar files.

 This project aims to provide a robust, safe, and feature-rich deduplication experience for power users and professionals.